 - To keep the sweater secure in its roll, wrap a rubber band around it in the center.
 You could also secure the roll by tying a string around it.

-For more help with rolling sweaters, check out the following video:
+For more help with rolling sweaters, take a look at this YouTube video.

 2. Fold Smaller Clothing In With the Sweater